johnalison/obsidian-notes/Journal/6 December 2024 Friday.md

 ---
 # To Do

-- [ ] Chat AE re:discussion
+- [x] Chat AE re:discussion
-- [ ] What to do about the machine shop
+- [ ] What to do about the machine shop ?
 - [ ] Call Eye Doctor
 - [ ] review MAC meeting
 - [ ] Update [[Run3 Synthetic Data]]